keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

     {% include "../../assets/crd/python-configmap.yaml" %}
     ```

+### Examples for functionRef

+=== "Example 3: functionRef for a Deno script"

+    This example calls another defined task,
+    illustrating how one `KeptnTaskDefinition` can build
+    on top of other `KeptnTaskDefinition`s.
+    In this case, it calls `slack-notification-dev`,
+    passing `parameters` and `secureParameters` to that other task:

+    ```yaml
+    {% include "../../assets/crd/examples/functionref-for-deno-script.yaml" %}
+    ```

 === "Example 3: functionRef for a python-runtime runner"

     You can refer to an existing `KeptnTaskDefinition`.